rokkamv/data_migration_for_rails/README.md

 - Provide all required parameter values before export

 **Model not found:**
-- Verify exact ActiveRecord class name
+- Verify exact ActiveRecord class name (case-sensitive, singular form)
+  - Example: Use "Company" not "company" or "Companies"
 - Check lookup attributes exist on target models

 ---

 ## License

-**Proprietary Software** - All rights reserved.

-This software is confidential and proprietary.
-Unauthorized copying, distribution, or use is strictly prohibited.
+This software is licensed under a proprietary license.

-Copyright © 2025.
+Copyright © 2025 Vaibhav Rokkam.
 All rights reserved.

+Unauthorized copying, distribution, modification, or use is strictly prohibited without explicit written permission.